 Memory quilts are special quilts made out of old clothing or photos from the person who passed away.
 Memory quilts are best made with family working together to craft them.
 These help you recycle old possessions from your loved one that you may not be ready to give away, and they bring the whole family together.
-If you don’t have enough material, you can also preserve your loved one’s memory with a woven photo blanket.
+If you don’t have enough material, you can also preserve your loved one’s memory with a fleece photo blanket or custom woven blanket.

 Finish Projects They Were Working On